 Contrary to many other countries, the SNB is a private entity.
 It is mostly owned by public shareholders like cantons and cantonal banks.
 Indeed, public entities have more than 77% of the shares.
 The rest of the shares are in the hands of private investors or publicly traded in the stock exchange.
 That is right.
 The Swiss National Bank is listed on the Swiss Stock Exchange.
 However, the publicly traded shares have no voting rights.

 A governing board leads the SNB.
 This board takes decisions on the monetary policy of the country.
 For this, they assess the economy and the forecast of inflation in Switzerland.
 They do quarterly assessments.
 Currently, the board is governed by Thomas Jordan.
 This balance sheet is mostly in foreign currencies, gold and stocks.

 To enforce its monetary policies, the Swiss National bank has several tools.

-The main tool that is used is in regards to the liquidity that the SNB is making available to banks.
+The main tool that is used is the liquidity that the SNB is making available to banks.
 It can lower or increase the liquidity they provide to the banks by changing the interest rate of these loans.
 Banks, in turn, can lend this money to their customers.
-Availability of loans can have a great impact on the economy.
+The availability of loans can have a great impact on the economy.

 The SNB can also buy and sell Swiss Francs against other foreign currencies.
 This helps keep the Swiss Franc exchange rate reasonable for the Swiss economy to thrive.

 The SNB also works hand in hand with the FINMA (the regulators of banks).
 Indeed, banks are forced to deposit money in the Swiss National Bank.
-Swiss Banks have minimum reserves requirements.
+Swiss Banks have minimum reserve requirements.
 These reserves must be kept in the SNB to be as liquid as possible.
-After the financial crisis of 2008, FINMA bumped up the minimum reserves requirements to avoid another bailout.
+After the financial crisis of 2008, FINMA bumped up the minimum reserve requirements to avoid another bailout.